Decred-Next/dcrnstakepool/README.md

 - [Go](https://golang.org) 1.12 or newer (1.13 is recommended).
 - MySQL
-- Nginx or other web server to proxy to dcrstakepool
+- Nginx or other web server to proxy to dcrnstakepool

 ## Installation